InseeFrLab/DoReMIFaSol/README.md

 ### What is it about?

-`doremifasol` (data with `R` made available by Insee and easily retrievable in French) is a R package mainly aiming at showing off data available on Insee's website (Insee, for the French Institute for Statistics and Economic Studies), helping the user to put them on stage and extract the information they carry.
+`doremifasol` (data with <i class="fa-brands fa-r-project"></i> made available by Insee and easily retrievable in French) is a R package mainly aiming at showing off data available on Insee's website (Insee, for the French Institute for Statistics and Economic Studies), helping the user to put them on stage and extract the information they carry.
 So it is about analysing data, creating maps, quantifying phenomenons and in general using the data without the painful effort to retrieve them on the website, as well as import them into R's memory.
-The name of the _package_ stands for the five first notes of music, and pushing the metaphore, underlines its aim at helping the users to easily pratice their _solfège_ in `R`.
+The name of the _package_ stands for the five first notes of music, and pushing the metaphore, underlines its aim at helping the users to easily pratice their _solfège_ in <i class="fa-brands fa-r-project"></i>.

 To install the package: